 Just remember that a lower rate paid over a longer period will usually end up costing you more.
-Adding more debt to your mortgage could also create a problem if your home falls into negative equity because house prices go below what you paid for the property.
+Adding more debt to your mortgage could also create a problem if your home falls into negative equity because house prices can drop below what you paid for the property.

 Alternatives such as these can give households more day-to-day spending money while the cost of living and interest rates remain high.
 However, there are always risks to consider when consolidating debt, such as secured loans which could put your home at risk, so you may wish to seek expert advice.

 If you are in debt, it may be better to tackle this first before considering savings.

 For those that can afford to save, it’s clear that not all banks are passing on rate rises to existing savings customers.
 You may want to shop around and consider fixed-rate accounts if you are willing to tie money up for a period.

 As rates rise, you are more likely to end up paying more tax on your cash savings unless you take action.